Our verdict

 Who should NOT buy

 The second concern is the weight.
 At almost 12 ounces, the Phantom 3 will feel too heavy if you are really into running.
-While they won't be a problem for some casual runs, there are lighter daily trainers like the ASICS Novablast 3 or other versatile shoes like the Hoka Kawana, which are significantly lighter than this Under Armour.
+While they won't be a problem for some casual runs, in our opinion, there are lighter daily trainers like the ASICS Novablast 3 or other versatile shoes like the Hoka Kawana, which are significantly lighter than this Under Armour.

 Under Armour HOVR Phantom 3